 - Our use of a "chess clock" to allocate the parties' time fairly, and/or separate time limits on discrete portions of the hearing (e.g., openings, closings, etc.); or - A requirement that the direct testimony of all party-controlled witnesses, or perhaps only the expert witnesses, be submitted in writing (and exchanged in advance of the hearing).
-Where this option is adopted, the party "presenting" the witness is ordinarily given an opportunity to "introduce" the witness by a short (e.g., 30 minutes) live direct examination to "introduce" the witness and highlight portions of the witness's written narrative.
+Where this option is adopted (it comes from international arbitration rules and doctrine), the party "presenting" the witness is ordinarily given an opportunity to "introduce" the witness by a short (e.g., 30 minutes) live direct examination to "introduce" the witness and highlight portions of the witness's written narrative.
 Normal cross and re-direct examination then follows.
 Most international arbitrations use this procedure.